 Daisy chain a Tailscale with a WireGuard tunnel from another VPN provider, to create a VPN exit node for your tailnet.

 Tested working on rootless Podman.
-Although this is highly experimental, so please open issues to correct any of my footguns that you can find.
+Please open issues to correct any footguns you found.

 -